heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-5-symbolic-translation-system.md

     MST --> TDP["Title: 'Horizons of Understanding'<br>Description: 'Explores how cultural journeys shape philosophical growth'"]
 ```
 *Figure 2: Example Translation Process, demonstrating the transformation from astrological percept-triplet to culturally neutral symbolic representation, showing how archetypal concepts are preserved while terminology is generalized*

-## Key Points

-- The MST converts astrologically encoded percept-triplets into culturally-neutral symbolic language while preserving semantic relationships and conceptual meaning [1]
-- The system leverages existing Western astrological literature through structured correspondence tables derived from Hand, Greene, Rudhyar, and others, rather than inventing new symbolic systems [2,3]
-- A hybrid architecture combines retrieval-augmented generation with fine-tuned LLM capabilities, enabling context-aware symbolic translations [4]
-- Bidirectional mapping between astrological symbols and universal concepts ensures that the geometric properties of the percept-triplet space are maintained in translation [5]
-- The cultural neutralization process transforms astrological terminology into universally accessible symbolic language while preserving the conceptual relationships [6]
-- The system generates dynamic English language narratives and analyses that bridge symbolic contexts while maintaining strict separation from astrological terminology [7]
-- Integration with the broader Lens system enables translations into multiple cultural symbolic frameworks beyond Western traditions [8]

 ## Key Math